. . . . in Immanuel Lutheran Church Feasibility Team

 A team has been formed to review how the building helps to serve the mission and ministry of the congregation.
 This includes looking at how the current space is utilized, in what ways can the building be better utilized, and what would need to be done to better serve our mission and ministry.

-At our September meeting we looked at what could be done to better serve these areas of mission and ministry.
-The consensus of the team is that additional space will be needed to better serve the mission and ministry of the congregation.
-Our conversation about additional space included an addition to the building, additional space in an unattached building, and the possibility of going up and having a second floor over the fellowship area.
-We will be contacting a structural engineer to see if it is possible to have a second floor.
-In addition, we continue to look at our cur-rent facility and identify any ways the facility could be changed to better serve our mission and ministry.
+Our conversation about additional space continues to include an addition to the building, additional space in an unattached building, and the possibility of going up and having a second floor over the fellowship area.
+We continue to look at our current facility and identify any ways the facility could be changed to better serve our mission and minis-try.

 Team members are: Pastor Paul Mattson, Bob Neros (church council President), Brenda Lofquist, Gene Lofquist, Randy Stanfield, Nancy Evans, Elaine Karel, John Gordon, Jim Traylor, Carl Kurtz, Art Feierabend, Hal Kirchoff, Jim Bloedel, Meredith Bloedel, and Fred Tessmer.

 Our next meeting is November 20 at 6:30pm.